-Grant Anticipation Revenue Vehicles ("GARVEE") Bonds are authorized by statute as 12-year obligations that may be used to leverage federal aid to finance the cost of transportation facilities.
+Grant Anticipation Revenue Vehicles ("GARVEE") Bonds are authorized by State statute to leverage federal aid to finance the cost of transportation facilities.
 GARVEEs were used as a part of the funding plan for the Intercounty Connector ("ICC") project, in addition to various other debt instruments and cash.
-Use of GARVEEs on the ICC allowed the project to be constructed sooner than otherwise would have been possible and with less reliance on the State's available funds.
+The use of GARVEEs for the ICC allowed the project to be constructed sooner than otherwise would have been possible and with less reliance on the State's available funds.

 GARVEE bonds are secured by a pledge of federal transportation funds received by the State which approximate \$465.8 million annually.
 In addition, there is a subordinate pledge of certain State Transportation Trust Fund ("TTF") tax sources.
-The GARVEEs were also structured to include debt service reserve funds.
+The GARVEEs were also structured to include debt service reserve funds for additional security.